3DFin/CSF-3DFin/README.md

 - Better handling of numpy arrays in the python bindings (avoid expensive copies)
 - Port to nanobind (instead of SWIG)
-- Bug fixes and improvement (mostly backport from CloudCompare version of CSF and original ones)
+- Bug fixes and improvement (mostly backport from CloudCompare version of CSF but also original ones)
 - Better (but yet to be improved) documentation and code structure.
 - Removed ascii handling in favor of pure numpy interface